AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 :cpp:`amrex::Abort`.
 These functions are GPU safe and can be used in GPU kernels.
 However, implementing these functions requires additional GPU registers, which will reduce overall performance.
-Therefore, it is preferred to implement such calls in debug mode only by wraping the calls using ``#ifdef AMREX_DEBUG``.
+Therefore, it is preferred to implement such calls in debug mode only by wrapping the calls using ``#ifdef AMREX_DEBUG``.

 In CPU code, :cpp:`AMREX_GPU_ERROR_CHECK()` can be called